MLee2324/posturechecker/README.md

 Q = Quit
 ```

-CSV files will be saved to:
+The recorded CSV files will be saved to:

 ```text
 runs/good_posture/